 Donlon Hall rooms do not have air conditioning.

-Christopher Schaffer, Associate Professor of Biomedical Engineering, is the Faculty-in-Residence for Donlon Hall.
-He and his partner Nozomi Nishimura, Assistant Professor of Biomedical Engineering and Faculty Fellow, live in an apartment in the building and regularly spend time with student members of the Donlon community.
+Jed Sparks, Professor of Ecology and Evolutionary Biology, is the Faculty-in-Residence for Donlon Hall.
+He and his family live in an apartment in the building and regularly spend time with student members of the Donlon community.

 Donlon also has a number of Faculty and Community Fellows that provide students with opportunities to explore and cultivate their academic, intellectual, and cultural interests.
 You will find them attending events in your building, eating with students in the dining room, and leading on and off campus trips to lectures, plays, films, concerts, and regional points of interest.